LexoL/ds_gcd_courseproject/CodeBook.md

 * tBodyGyroJerkMean
 * meanFreq

-We ignore these variables beacause they do not represent the measurements themselves, instead, they represent a variety of measurement derivatives.
+We ignore these variables because they do not represent the measurements themselves, instead, they represent a variety of measurement derivatives.